Leon7702/lunarfit/README.md

 You can stop and remove the containers using `docker compose down`.
 There are also `start` `stop` and `restart` commands, which will keep the containers state.
 You probably don't need these here.
 In case the containers are running the `up` command takes care of removing and rebuilding them.

-The frontend is accessible at port 5173 (standard vite dev port).

 The backend is accessible at port 8000.
 You can access the API endpoint documentation at <localhost:8000>.
 For more information look at the backend `Readme` and `Dockerfile`.

 The containers start in detached mode.
 If you need to monitor their output you can ommit the `d` flag, attach to the containers output using `docker attach [CONTAINERNAME]` or use Docker Desktop to inspect them.
 If you use VSCode there is an extension that can interact with containers as well.

+> 🙊 The frontend service is currently disabled, as it needs adjustments for the Quasar CLI. `docker compose up` will only start the backend

+>>>
+The frontend is accessible at port 5173 (standard vite dev port).
 You can limit the services that run by specifying `frontend` or `backend`.
 Note that `backend` will start `db` as well.
 This way you can use a local frontend dev server, but still have a working backend.
+>>>

 ### First run - Database setup